 The Windows File Explorer is the near-perfect example of how a File Management software should be.
 I know many people are demanding for a UWP or Universal Windows Platform version of the same, but actually, the Windows Classic app for File Explorer is great.
 It has everything that one would wish for.
 One of the minor features of this software is the fact that it automatically sorts out files by their numerical nomenclature.
 This feature has been on Windows operating systems since Windows 2000 and even earlier.
 This comes in handy for many, but in some particular scenarios, this might not be feasible.
 In this post, we will learn more about enabling or disabling Numerical Sorting in File Explorer.

-Enable or Disable Numerical Sorting in Explorer
+How to enable or Disable Numerical Sorting in Explorer in Windows 11/10

 - Using the Registry Editor.